Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 3) Frequency (weekly vs every N days)

-If you’re choosing frequency based on stability: Weekly vs every N days.
+Choosing frequency for stability: Weekly vs every N days.

 4) Syringe type (visual accuracy)